ALTERNATIVE STRATEGIES FOR ODOUR MANAGEMENT DURING A NATIONAL LOCKDOWN

 ODOUR MANAGEMENT – ALTERNATIVE STRATEGIES FOR YOUR OPERATION

 We understand that odour management may not be at the top of your priority list at the moment.
 However, we hope that you will find these alternative strategies useful.
-If you need more detailed support that is specific to your operation, please don’t hesitate to get in touch.
-We are still working (at home!) and you can reach us on our usual telephone number – 01525 860222.
+If you need more detailed support that is specific to your needs, please don’t hesitate to get in touch.
+We are still working and you can reach us on our usual telephone number – 01525 860222.

 Finally, keep well and stay safe.
 We hope to see you all very soon.